 |

 Birdwatchers: you will see lots of birds from your apartment window, including grey wagtails, dippers, woodpeckers, buzzards, even kingfishers and herons if you are lucky.
-The Teifi marshes nature reserve with its hides, cafe and water buffalo are 20 minutes drive away.
+The Teifi marshes nature reserve with its hides, cafe and water buffalo is 20 minutes drive away.
 Then there are the coastal paths and boat trips to places like Ramsey Island and Caldey Island.
 Visitors often make the trip to the red kite feeding station, where the displays are breathtaking.
 Garden lovers: we'd love to show you around the mill gardens.
 There are many other beautiful gardens for you to visit including the Garden of Wales and Aberglasney.
 Rhododendrons are a wonderful sight in June and Picton Castle's display is breathtaking, while the great glasshouse at the Garden of Wales is amazing, even in Winter. |

 |